 The main body in charge of conducting the search is the Federal Company for Radioactive Waste Disposal (BGE) which prepares the reports and conducts the stakeholder participation events.
 It is supervised by the Federal Office for the Safety of Nuclear Waste Management (BASE) which reports to the environment ministry.

 The BGE has to follow the rules set out by the Site Selection Law of 2017 and accompanying regulations.
 Its first task was to prepare the “Interim report on sub-areas” (Zwischenbericht Teilgebiete) that devises a first map of possible locations for the final waste disposal site.
-This report is presented on 28 September 2020.
+This report was presented on 28 September 2020.

 To arrive at the interim report, the BGE collected existing geological data from the states and used it to exclude unsuitable areas by looking at a set of criteria: